CAAPIM/Releases/MAS-1.6.00/Android/Samples/README.md

-# Sample Application Notice of Move
+# Notice: Sample Applications Have Moved

 **All sample apps have moved to GITHub as of 1.6.00 release.**